DJ26Mare/Elections_DataProject/README.md

 The `election_results_2024.csv` file contains the election results data used in this project.
 Make sure this file is in the same directory as the Jupyter Notebook when running the analysis.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-- The data used in this project is fictional and for demonstration purposes only.
-- The visualizations are created using Matplotlib and Seaborn libraries.